mertdkb/Akbank-java-spring-Bootcamp-homeworks/README.md

 ****

+## Customer Biil Service

+This project is a Maven project that create `Customer` and `Order` and provides functionality to print, filter based price of bills and list of customers.

+---
+### Project features
+ - Customers, orders and companies are created in constructer
+ - The project allows the creation of new order.
+ - All types of orders, customers and companies can be printed in display.
+ - The bills can be listed and filtered based on price.
+ - The project is implemented using the Java programming language and designed as a simple console application.
+****

 If you have any questions or feedback regarding the project, please feel free to reach out to me.
 You can contact me through the following:

 `Email:` dikbykmert@gmail.com